![]() |

 - Finest tread pattern ever reproduced

-- Funnels provided with option of molded on ladders or add on photo etched
+- Funnels provided with option of molded on ladders or add on photo etched ladders

 - 12 inch, 24 inch and 36 inch searchlights provided